Modern Combat Hapkido

 Danny Barrett has been involved in the martial arts for almost 30 years.
 Danny is a native New Yorker who began his martial arts training in 1986 and continued training when he moved to California in 1992 and has experience in multiple disciplines.
 He holds black belt ranks in Danzan Ryu Jujitsu from the American Judo and Jujitsu Federation and the Pacific Jujitsu Alliance and is currently a 5th degree black belt in Danzan Ryu Jujitsu.
 He was also awarded an Instructor Certificate and the title of "Danzan Ryu Sensei" from the Pacific Training Institute by Professor Bob McKean in 2003.
 Danny also holds the rank of purple belt in Brazilian Jiu Jitsu under Professor Claudio Franca as well as rank in Krav Maga and continues to train in both systems.

-WATCH A COMBAT HAPKIDO CLASS IN ACTION
+WATCH A MODERN COMBAT HAPKIDO CLASS IN ACTION